lkrdev/lookml-project-transfer-manager/README.md

 ### 2. Transferring Projects

 1.  **Open your Google Sheet.**

 2. Go to the **"Looker Tools"** custom menu that appears in your Google Sheet's menu bar (it might take a few seconds to appear after opening the sheet or saving the script).

 3. Click `Transfer Projects`.

 4. The script will iterate through each row in your active sheet.
 If the "Transfer Results" column for a project is empty or says "failed", it will initiate the transfer process for that project.

-5. The "Transfer Results" column will update in real-time with the status of each step (e.g., "Fetching project...", "Creating SSH deploy key...", "Successfully deployed project to production!").
+5. The "Transfer Results" column will update in real-time with the status of each step (e.g., "Fetching project...", "Creating SSH deploy key...", "**Configuring LookML models...**", "Successfully deployed project to production!").

 ---